Economic Growth, Cycles and Policy

 with measure the persistence of the shocks.

-Since output depends now also on expected future demand shocks, shocks on the IS-curve can be completely accomodated.
-Indeed, at the optimum, the policy maker ajusts the interest rate such that the shocks are offset.
+Since output now also depends on expected future demand shocks, shocks on the IS side can, in principle, be fully accommodated by adjusting the policy rate path.

 On the other hand, cost-push shocks (supply shocks) generate a trade-off between output and inflation ( efficient frontier).